-Film star Ken Watanabe will make his West End debut in Barlett Sher’s Tony Award winning revival of The King and I, which transfers to the London Palladium.
+Film star Ken Watanabe made his West End debut in Barlett Sher’s Tony Award winning revival of The King and I, which transferred to the London Palladium.

 One of the original cast in the multi-Tony award winning production at the Lincoln Center Theater, Ken will reprise his Tony nominated role of The King of Siam.

 Ken Watanabe’s previous roles